mdn/content/files/en-us/web/api/htmlelement/index.md

 - {{DOMxRef("HTMLElement.itemValue")}} {{Experimental_Inline}}
   - : Returns a {{JSxRef("Object")}} representing the item value.
 - {{DOMxRef("HTMLElement.lang")}}
-  - : A {{DOMxRef("DOMString")}} representing the language of an element's attributes, text, and element contents.
+  - : A string representing the language of an element's attributes, text, and element contents.
 - {{DOMxRef("HTMLElement.noModule")}}
   - : A boolean value indicating whether an import script can be executed in user agents that support module scripts.
 - {{DOMxRef("HTMLElement.nonce")}}